ProAccess/MakeMyHOAok/HOA Cert Program.md

 The program would allow *any* association member of a residential common interest development to attain a *certification* as Certified Community Association Director by passing an examination on essential rudiments of CID oversight.
 Certification would be maintained by accumulating continuing education credits.

-This would ensure consistency with require­ment under Civil Code § 5105(a)(3) that any association member be eligible for candidacy and provides equal footing for non-directors to attain certification that may affect perceived qualifications as board candidates.
+This would ensure consistency with requirement under Civil Code § 5105(a)(3) that any association member be eligible for candidacy and provides equal footing for non-directors to attain certification that may affect perceived qualifications as board candidates.

 Any member's certification status under this program would be verifiable via a website, as for verification of licenses and certifications for professionals and service providers operating under California Department of Consumer Affairs regulation.